Louis Schenker

 Louis Schenker (born 7 February 1917) was a Swiss footballer.
-He mainly played as midfielder, but also played as a striker.
+He mainly played as a midfielder but also played as a striker.

 Schenker joined Basel's first team in their 1947–48 season.
 After playing in two test games he played his domestic league debut for the club in the home game at the Landhof on 14 March 1948 as Basel won 2–1 against Young Fellows Zürich.
 He scored his first goal for his club on 8 May 1949 in the away game against Zürich as Basel won 4–2.
 Schenker's goal was a penalty.

-Between the years 1947 and 1950 Schenker played a total of 69 games for Basel scoring one goal, the afore mentioned penalty.
+Between the years 1947 and 1950 Schenker played a total of 69 games for Basel scoring one goal, the aforementioned penalty.
 47 of these games were in the Nationalliga A, seven in the Swiss Cup and 15 were friendly games.

 Following his time in Basel, Schenker joined Luzern who played in the second tier of Swiss football at that time.